christojeffrey/cipher-site/README.md

 - `/ror` to run locally
 - `/vercel` to deploy
-- `/functions` to hold the controllers used by both the ror and vercel
+- `/vercel/functions` to hold the controllers used by both the ror and vercel (it was only `/functions` before, but I had to move it to `/vercel/functions` to make it work with vercel serverless)

 # to run